How To Start A Blog

 - Make Money: Promotion, Ads, and Affiliates

-Step 1: Pick a Name and Niche for Your Blog
+Step 1: Pick a Niche for Your Blog

 As you set out to choose a topic for your blog, consider the following: